Tuesday, February 8, 2022

 My Favorite Movies of the Last 60 Years

 So about a week ago I posted my favorite albums of the last 60 years (one per year).
-I figured that now it only made sense to try to do the same with movies… And since I ended up having a lot to choose from (of course), I decide to give myself the rule of “only one film per franchise.”
+I figured that now it only made sense to try to do the same with movies… And since I ended up having a lot to choose from (of course), I decide to give myself the rule of “only one film per franchise,” but made a couple of exceptions!

 With that out of the way, let’s just get right to it: